School-based Apprenticeships & Traineeships (SbAT’s)

 How to find a School-based Apprenticeship or Traineeship?

-To start a School-based Apprenticeship or Traineeship students must first speak to Julie Davis-Chaplin in the The Future Hub to discuss options and complete and Expression of Interest form.
+To find a School-based Apprenticeship or Traineeship students must first speak to Julie Davis-Chaplin in the The Future Hub to discuss options and complete and Expression of Interest form.
 Students in collaboration with the College must then find an employer and have the support of their parent or guardian.
 The student and their parent or guardian need to sign a training contract with the employer.

 There are numerous ways students can work towards finding and gaining an Apprenticeship or Traineeship:

 - Nominate your preferred industry when enrolling at the College

-- Speak with the Newman Pathways & Careers Team regularly
+- Speak with the Newman Pathways & Careers Team in The Future Hub regularly

 - Impress employers at workplacement